-- (a) Awards represent potential payments under our annual non-equity incentive arrangement for fiscal 2020.
-Potential payments are based on specified levels of performance against corporate, business unit and individual objectives, as described under "Annual Non-Equity Incentive Compensation" in the Compensation Discussion and Analysis.
-The actual amounts earned for fiscal 2020 are the sole components of "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
+(a) Awards represent potential payments under our annual non-equity incentive arrangement for fiscal 2021.
+Potential payments are based on specified levels of performance against corporate, business unit and individual objectives, as applicable, as described under "Annual Non-Equity Incentive Compensation" in the Compensation Discussion and Analysis.
+The actual amounts earned for fiscal 2021 are the sole components of "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
 Except in the case of death or retirement, executives must be employed on the date the payments are made (typically in May or June of each year with respect to the most recently completed fiscal year) to be eligible for a payment.
-The threshold, target and maximum payments are based on the plan's requirements, which were 50%, 100% and 200% of base salary, respectively, for our Chief Executive Officer, 25%, 50% and 100% of base salary, respectively, for the CFO and 20%, 40% and 80% of base salary, respectively, for the other named executive officers. - (b) Awards represent potential issuances of shares of restricted stock in settlement of performance-based restricted stock unit awards granted for fiscal 2020 under our 2019 Equity Incentive Plan.
-The number of restricted shares to be issued was based on the degree to which we achieved specified levels of income before taxes during fiscal 2020.
-See "Annual Equity Awards" in the Compensation Discussion and Analysis for the performance goals applicable to the performancebased restricted stock units granted for performance in fiscal 2020.
+The threshold, target and maximum payments are based on the plan's requirements, which were 50%, 100% and 200% of base salary, respectively, for our Chief Executive Officer; 25%, 50% and 100% of base salary, respectively, for the CFO for the first seven months of the fiscal year and 37.5%, 75% and 150% of base salary, respectively, for the CFO, for the last five months of the year, in connection with his promotion in October 2020; 20%, 40% and 80% of base salary, respectively, for the General Counsel and the Vice President - Operations; and 30%, 60% and 120% for the Vice President - Health and Nutrition Group.
+The amounts shown in the table above for Mr. Oldenkamp and Mr. Grahek are prorated based on their salary and/or target adjustments made mid-year.

+- (b) Awards represent potential issuances of shares of restricted stock in settlement of performance-based restricted stock unit awards granted for fiscal 2021 under our 2019 Equity Incentive Plan.
+The number of restricted shares to be issued was based on the degree to which we achieved specified levels of income before taxes during fiscal 2021.
+See "Annual Equity Awards" in the Compensation Discussion and Analysis for the performance goals applicable to the performance-based restricted stock units granted for performance in fiscal 2021.
 Additional terms of the outstanding performance-based restricted stock units are described in Note (a) to the Outstanding Equity Awards table.
-The number of restricted shares actually granted to each individual for fiscal 2020 performance was 140% of target, and is as follows: Mr. Hawkins, 20,241 shares; Mr. Oldenkamp, 9,485 shares; Mr. Erstad, 7,615 shares; Mr. Keller, 6,754 shares; and Mr. Sevenich 6,629 shares.
-Shares underlying restricted stock units are not entitled to dividends until after the underlying shares have been issued.

-(c) Grant date fair value for performance-based restricted stock units was determined in accordance with FASB ASC Topic 718.
+The number of restricted shares actually earned by each individual for fiscal 2021 performance was 150% of target, and is as follows: Mr. Hawkins, 40,137 shares; Mr. Oldenkamp, 18,810 shares; Mr. Erstad, 15,102 shares; Ms. Rozeboom, 8,847 shares; and Mr. Grahek, 8,346 shares.
+Restricted shares underlying restricted stock units are not entitled to dividends until after the underlying shares have been issued. - (c) Grant date fair value for performance-based restricted stock units was determined in accordance with FASB ASC Topic 718.
 For the performance-based restricted stock units, the actual number of restricted shares that could be earned ranged from 0% to 150% of the target amount.
 For the performance-based restricted stock units, the amount reported is based on the assumed probable outcome of the performance conditions assessed as of the grant date of the performance-based restricted stock units.

-Outstanding Equity Awards at 2020 Fiscal Year-End
+Outstanding Equity Awards at 2021 Fiscal Year-End

-The following table sets forth certain information concerning outstanding equity awards held by our named executive officers as of March 29, 2020.
+The following table sets forth certain information concerning outstanding equity awards held by our named executive officers as of March 28, 2021.

-Stock A wards
+Stock Awards

-Name Number of Shares or Units of Stock That Have Not Vested (#)(a) Market Value of Shares or Units of Stock that Have Not Vested (\$)(b)
+Name Number of Shares or Market Value Units of Stock That Shares or Uni Have Not Vested Stock that Hav (#)(a) Vested (\$)(

-Patrick H. Hawkins 40,575 1,350,336
+Patrick H. Hawkins 121,287 4,059,576

 Jeffrey.
-P. Oldenkamp 25,632 853,033
+P. Oldenkamp 59,548 1,993,072

-Richard G. Erstad 16,354 544,261
+Richard G. Erstad 47,810 1,600,201

-Thomas J. Keller 14,505 482,726

-John R. Sevenich 14,236 473,774
+Shirley A. Rozeboom 17,771 594,795

+Drew M. Grahek 19,808 662,974